 It is a common practice to use compost and other organic amendments to improve the soil.
-Used over time, they will increase soil tilth, waterholding capacity, and porosity, while providing a reservoir of nutrients.
+Used over time, they will increase soil tilth, water-holding capacity, and porosity, while providing a reservoir of nutrients.
 The analysis of many of these amendments is often very low (3-2-2, for example).
 When applied in large quantities, however, they can contribute a significant amount of nitrogen and phosphorus to the soil.
-Professional fertilizer applicators must reduce the annual amount of commercial fertilizer applied by the amount of nutrients contained in any compost or other organic nutrient source known to have been applied to the property.
-This includes materials applied by the homeowner, to the extent that this information is known by the professional.